reshamas/fastai_deeplearn_part1/courses/dl2/lesson_09.md

 - just using the csvs we went over before
 - now I am going to merge them together
 - so I create a new dataset class
-- a dataset class is anything which has a length and and index service or something that lets you use it like lists
+- a dataset class is anything which has a length and and index service or something that lets you use it in square brackets like lists
-- in this case, I can have a constructor which takes an existing dataset ... and the second dependent that I want is
+- in this case, I can have a constructor which takes an existing dataset, so that's going to have both an independent and dependent, and the second dependent that I want is
+- the length, that is obviously just the length of the dataset, the first dataset
+- and `getitem` is grab the `X` and the `y` from the dataset that I passed in and return that X and that Y and the i'th value of the second
+- so, there's a dataset that basically adds in
+- as I said, there are lots of ways to do this
 ```python
 class ConcatLblDataset(Dataset):
     def __init__(self, ds, y2): self.ds,self.y2 = ds,y2